paleru/What-should-we-eat/README.md

 View website hosted on render here: https://what-should-we-eat.onrender.com/

-NOTE: it is currently hosted on render's free tier, and in addition to moments of slowness the application will be paused in the case of prolonged inactivity.
-It can take up to a minute to get it started when visiting the link.
+NOTE: The application is currently hosted on render's free tier.
+It will be paused in the case of prolonged inactivity, meaning it will usually take up to a minute to get it started when visiting the link (in addition to slow load times).

 TODO:
 - [ ] Adding images only works when running on localhost.
 Fix.